violette-git/game3/game_concept.md

-# Game Concept 3: NumberNinja
+# Game Concept 3: numbaninja

 ## Game Overview
-NumberNinja is an ultra-simple number guessing game that combines elements of popular games like Wordle with a focus on numbers instead of words.
+numbaninja is an ultra-simple number guessing game that combines elements of popular games like Wordle with a focus on numbers instead of words.
 Players try to guess a secret number within a limited number of attempts, receiving feedback after each guess.

 ## Core Gameplay